-Is your basement full of untapped potential?
-When well-designed, a finished basement can be a cozy retreat in frosty winter months and a cool reprieve during the humid dog days of summer.
+Is your Lancaster basement full of untapped potential?
+When well-designed, a basement remodel can create a cozy retreat in frosty winter months and a cool reprieve during the humid dog days of summer.

-But what goes into creating the ideal basement sanctuary, one that effectively addresses the unique challenges of a below-grade space?
+But how do you plan a basement remodeling project?
+What goes into creating the ideal basement sanctuary, one that effectively addresses the unique challenges of a below-grade space?

-Building codes are always in flux, and can vary drastically even between neighboring municipalities.
-You’ll save yourself lots of research (and potential headaches) by hiring a contractor who is well-versed in current codes and can answer questions such as:
+Building codes related to Lancaster basement remodels are always in flux, and can vary drastically even between neighboring municipalities.
+You’ll save yourself lots of research (and potential headaches) by hiring a Lancaster contractor who is well-versed in current basement finishing codes and can answer questions such as:

-Do you need an egress window if the basement doesn’t include a bedroom?
+- Do you need an egress window if the finished basement doesn’t include a bedroom?

 Access to Utilities